Macular degeneration: Dry AMD

 Pegcetacoplan (Syfovre) and avacincaptad pegol (Izervay) are approved for medical use in the United States.
 In 2023 it was reported that the aging pigment lipofuscin can be broken down with the help of melanin and drugs through a newly discovered mechanism.
 The pigment lipofuscin plays a central role in the development of dry AMD and Stargardt's disease.
 The clinical development of this mechanism, which has the potential to clear Bruch's membrane and reduce the formation of drusen, is in preparation.

 Wet AMD

 Ranibizumab, aflibercept, brolucizumab, and faricimab are approved VEGF inhibitors for the treatment of CNV in wet AMD.
 All three drugs are administered via intravitreal injection, meaning they are injected directly into the eye.
 Bevacizumab is another VEGF inhibitor that has been shown to have similar efficacy and safety as the previous two drugs, however, is not currently indicated for AMD.
 AMD can also be treated with laser coagulation therapy.

-A randomized control trial found that bevacizumab and ranibizumab had similar efficacy, and reported no significant increase in adverse events with bevacizumab.
-A 2014 Cochrane review found that the systemic safety of bevacizumab and ranibizumab are similar when used to treat neovascular AMD, except for gastrointestinal disorders.
-Bevacizumab, however, is not FDA-approved for the treatment of macular degeneration.
-A controversy in the UK involved the off-label use of cheaper bevacizumab over the approved, but expensive, ranibizumab.
-Ranibizumab is a smaller fragment, Fab fragment, of the parent bevacizumab molecule specifically designed for eye injections.
-Other approved antiangiogenic drugs for the treatment of neovascular AMD include pegaptanib and aflibercept.

-These anti-VEGF agents may be administered monthly or adaptively.
-For adaptive anti-VEGF treatment, two approaches are conventionally applied.
-In the case of pro re nata, the patient comes at fixed intervals, but treatment is only administered if an activity is detected (i.e., the presence of fluid).
-In the case of treat-and-extend, the patients always receive treatment, but the interval to the next visit is extended if the lesion is inactive.

-Recently, researchers have started to apply AI algorithms to predict the future need for treatment.